pivovarit/parallel-collectors/README.md

 ### Limitations

-Collected `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
+Upstream `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
 This means that none of these should be used for working with infinite streams.

 This limitation is imposed by the design of the `Collector` API.